minustime/repoexplorer/README.md

 Projects can be sorted by "Name", "Language", "Stargazers" or "Forks".
 Click on the headings to sort by either one of those parameters

-To view the latest commits, click on any of the projects in the organization's project page.
+To view the latest commits, click on any of the projects in the organization's repos page.
-Commits are shown for the projects's default branch, typically `master`.
+Commits are shown for the project's default branch, typically `master`.

 **Bypassing Github API rate limits**